National Statuary Hall: History

-On January 6, 2021, pro-Trump protesters opposing the victory of President-elect Joe Biden in the 2020 election entered the U.S. Capitol during the Congressional certification of the vote count, and gained access to the National Statuary Hall.

 Today, Statuary Hall is one of the most visited rooms in the Capitol.
 It is visited by hundreds of tourists each day and continues to be used for ceremonial occasions.
 Special events held in the room include activities honoring foreign dignitaries and every four years Congress hosts a newly inaugurated President of the United States for a luncheon.

 Statues

 The following is an alphabetical list of the people depicted in the statues, along with the state represented by each statue.
-Note that some statues have been replaced at the request of the states over time.
+Some statues have been replaced at the request of the states over time.